 Unfortunately, these kinds of health issues can start at an early age, so it’s important to pay close attention.
 Learning how to control blood sugar early can help prevent damage to overall health.

-The study used DHA and EPA omega-3 fatty acids extracted from Herring Roe.
+A study was done on young adults between the ages of 22 and 26, who all maintained a healthy lifestyle.
+They were given DHA and EPA omega-3 fatty acids extracted from Herring Roe.
 The study’s findings suggest that taking an omega-3 supplement at a relatively young age may help control blood sugar levels.
-They may also prevent blood sugar-related issues in the future.
+It may also prevent blood sugar-related issues in the future.

-Omega-3 fish oil may come in to save the day in that kind of situation.
-It can help keep blood sugar levels from making a negative impact when we eat an unhealthy meal.
+Additionally, Omega-3 fish oil can help keep blood sugar levels from making a negative impact when we eat an unhealthy meal.

 Another factor that can contribute to high blood sugar levels is genetics.
-One of the genetic conditions that can lead to hyperglycemia, is Congenital Hyperinsulinism.
+An example of a genetic condition that can lead to hyperglycemia is Congenital Hyperinsulinism.

-In 2014, a study published in Front Endocrinol examined the effect omega-3 could have on children with this condition.
+In 2014, a study examined the effect omega-3 could have on children with this condition.
 It showed a significant decrease in the risk of becoming hyperglycemic in the children that were given omega-3.
 This demonstrated the effectiveness that omega-3 fatty acids have at controlling blood sugar levels.

 Considering these findings, taking omega-3 supplements after these types of injuries can help regulate blood sugar levels.
 It may also lead to quicker healing that will further improve glucose regulation.